 A minimum of 30 semester hours of graduate work in English is required for the M.A. degree.
-The proposed degree would offer thesis (24) hours of course work plus 6 hours of thesis) and non-thesis (30 hours of course work) options, giving students increased flexibility and research opportunities.
-A new required course for all students in the M.A. program would focus on bibliography and research methods with special attention to reference tools and practical application.
-In the planned course, bibliographic inquiry, textual questions, data retrieval, and study in literary theory would be included.
-The course would serve as an introduction to the program and to graduate study in English.
-A second required course for all students would include study in the history of the English language.
-Other courses may be selected from the graduate course list which will be generally be offered on a two-year rotation schedule.
+The degree offers thesis (24 hours of course work plus 6 hours of thesis) and non-thesis (30 hours of course work) options, giving students increased flexibility and research opportunities.
+A required course for all students in the M.A. program focuses on bibliography and research methods with special attention to reference tools and practical application.
+Bibliographic inquiry, textual questions, data retrieval, and study in literary theory are included.
+The course serves as an introduction to the program and to graduate study in English.
+A second required course for all students includes study in the history of the English language.
+Other courses may be selected from the graduate course list which will are generally offered on a two-year rotation schedule.
 In the last trimester of enrollment, candidates for the M.A. in English who elect the non-thesis option must take written comprehensive examinations based on course work; students who elect the thesis option must take an oral exam which will include a defense of the thesis.